cp3-llbb/HHtoWWbb_Run3/README.md

 voms-proxy-init --voms cms -rfc --valid 192:00 export X509_USER_PROXY=$(voms-proxy-info -path)
 ```
-if you encounter problems with accessing files when when using batch, the following lines may solve your problem
+if you encounter problems with accessing files when using batch, the following lines may solve your problem

 ```
 voms-proxy-init --voms cms -rfc --valid 192:00  --out ~/private/gridproxy/x509